Video Transcript

 Private Loans

-If you're unable to obtain enough federal aid to pay for college, you could try applying for private loans.
+If you are unable to get enough federal aid to pay for college, you may consider applying for private loans.

 You are not guaranteed to qualify for a private loan.
-The lender will have to consider your credit score and income to measure how likely you will be to pay the money back.
-You may also need a cosigner, like your parents, to qualify for a private loan.
-These loans also do not have the same benefits as federal loans — for example, the lender may not allow you to defer payments, even if you lose your job.
+Lenders review your credit score and income to decide how likely you are to repay the loan.
+You may also need a cosigner, such as a parent, to qualify.
+These loans do not offer the same benefits as federal loans.
+For example, a lender may not allow you to pause payments, even if you lose your job.

-The interest rate of a private loan depends on the strength of your credit score and financial situation.
-The rates could be higher or lower than federal loans.
+The interest rate on a private loan depends on your credit profile and overall finances.
+Rates may be higher or lower than those for federal loans.

 Scholarships

-A scholarship gives you money to help cover your college expenses, and you don't have to pay the money back.
-These can come from your school, the government, charities, nonprofits, businesses and other organizations.
-Scholarships are often academically based, but there are many other ways to qualify, such as through:
+A scholarship provides money to help cover college expenses, and you do not have to repay it.
+Scholarships can come from your school, the government, charities, nonprofits, businesses, and other organizations.
+Many are based on academic performance, but there are other ways to qualify, including:

 - Sports